How Big Tobacco Targets Black Americans

 Marginalized & Targeted

-While it’s true Big Tobacco markets to people from many races and backgrounds, the intentional targeting of African Americans is especially sinister.
+While it’s true Big Tobacco markets to people from many races and backgrounds, the intentional targeting of Black Americans is especially sinister.
 On average, these communities are less affluent with less access to quality health care.
 Tobacco executives know this, but continue to target Black neighborhoods.
 Morality and decency never get in the way of Big Tobacco’s profits.

 Tobacco Stops With Me

-The destruction that Big Tobacco has caused to African American families and neighborhoods is incalculable.
+The destruction that Big Tobacco has caused to Black American families and neighborhoods is incalculable.
 However, understanding how — and why — Black communities are relentlessly targeted is critical in the fight to stop it.

 The battle to end Big Tobacco’s deadly marketing tactics?
 It’s just getting started.
 How can you help?
 Get active!
 In this fight, power starts with knowledge.
 Sign up for the Tobacco Stops With Me Newsletter to stay updated on the latest in tobacco news and legislation.